ADR-007: Use registry pattern for agent management

 | Technical | Low | Registry pattern is well-established; AgentConfig is a straightforward Pydantic model |

-| Schedule | Low | BUILT_IN_AGENTS dict and TOML loading are simple to implement |
+| Schedule | Low | Registry storage, TOML parsing, and Pydantic validation are straightforward to implement |

 | Ecosystem | Low | TOML parsing uses tomllib (stdlib); no third-party risk |